 If, for example, your digital communication channels are not being used effectively because employees are unsure how to use them, you can schedule training sessions for career development, to ensure they can adapt to new digital processes quickly and efficiently.

-It is essential that digital tools and practices are helping your employees work and not hindering them.
+It is essential that your digital workplace technology and practices are helping your employees work and not hindering them.

 Once you have collected data about how successful your digital workplace is, define success and set a benchmark before you begin to make any changes.